The demand manager typically works with a business relationship manager to identify

-The Demand Management application streamlines the stakeholder identification process by
+The Demand Management application streamlines the stakeholder identification process.

-auto-populating the list of stakeholders based on the portfolio the user selects when filling out
+Auto-populating the list of stakeholders from the portfolio the user selects when filling out the

-the demand form in the service catalog or in the Demand Management application.
-The Demand
+demand form in the service catalog or in the Demand Management application.
+The Demand Management

-Management application also allows you to use assessments to automate some of the information
+application also allows you to use assessments to automate some of the information gathering

 When a demand is submitted, the demand stakeholder list is populated automatically from